 Later in the post, Church discusses another major benefit of successful time tracking: Maximizing billable time.
 What’s likely thousands upon thousands of freelancers let bits of work fall through the cracks of billability — things like responding to emails, client phone calls, and minor updates or edits to work.
 Even the smallest work-related tasks are still “on the clock” moments that can add up come payday.

 Church estimates that proper time tracking of these admin and project management tasks can increase a freelancer’s net income by 15-25 percent.
 Even if cash doesn’t rule everything thing around you, it’s still your money to get and there’s no guilt to be had in the process.
 Time tracking freelancers get the money.
-Dollar dollar bill, ya’ll.
+Dollar dollar bills, ya’ll.

 An unfortunate side effect of the freelancing revolution is those sneaks who take advantage of employers by “padding their numbers” on invoices, giving a bad name to their colleagues in the process.
 For pure time-based contracts, as opposed to project-based, the “honor system” is in play in most situations.
 This can naturally result in a lingering suspicion from employers that freelancers might bend the truth to get more money — and their suspicions are occasionally validated by the dishonest delinquents of the freelancing world.